-By sharing the story of the first blog we had that totally failed and our successful health and fitness blog Avocadu, we’re adding creditbility to our site and showing readers that we really do know how to make money online.
+By sharing the story of the first blog we had that failed and our successful health and fitness blog Avocadu, we’re adding credibility to our site and showing readers that we do know how to make money online.
 We aren’t just repeating information we’ve learned from other educators.

-Finally, sharing your story inspires people to take action.
-The reason that so many people have purchased our blogging courses is because they know the journey we’ve gone on to get to where we are today, and they can picture themselves going on the same journey with their business.
+Finally, sharing your story of online business inspires people to take action.
+The reason that so many people have purchased our blogging courses is that they know the journey we’ve gone on to get to where we are today, and they can picture themselves going on the same journey with their business.

 Starting an online business is no small feat.
 And no matter how prepared you are, you’ll go through ups and downs and you’ll have days where giving up doesn’t sound so bad.